Snorkeling the magical Fly Point, Nelson Bay, Port Stephens

 By Luke

-Diverse marine life a few metres from the beach, and the opportunity to see magical, rare creatures such as Octopus, Wobbegong, Turtles, and Nudibranch.
+Fly Point is a great snorkel spot in the town of Nelson Bay in the Port Stephen’s region.
+The aquatic reserve is home to diverse marine life a few metres from the beach, and there is the opportunity to see magical, rare creatures such as the Common Octopus, Wobbegongs, Turtles, and Nudibranch.
 A great spot for a snorkel at high tide, and a short walk from Nelson Bay beach with plenty of parking.

 Pros